 What is Eid al-Adha?

 Eid al-Adha is an Islamic holiday.
 It falls a few months after the end of Ramadan, Eid al-Fitr.
-These two celebrations are the two most important holidays of the year for Islam, and of the two, Eid al-Adha is the more important one.
+These two celebrations are the two most important holidays of the year for Islam, and of the two, this holiday is the more important one.
 So Eid al-Adha is the most important Islamic holiday of all.

 The Sacrifice Feast

 People also call Eid al-Adha the “Sacrifice Feast”, because people often sacrifice a goat or a sheep (or a lamb) for this holiday.
-Eid al-Adha is a celebration of the day when Allah (God) ordered Abraham to sacrifice his own son, Ishmael.
+This holiday is a celebration of the day when Allah (God) ordered Abraham to sacrifice his own son, Ishmael.
 (He’s Isaac in the Jewish version.)

 At the last minute Allah saved Ishmael and sent a sheep for Abraham to sacrifice instead.
 So people kill a sheep to remember Allah’s mercy and kindness.